 Getting an unreasonably shit start, I somehow managed to put in absolutely spanking first lap ending up in 10th position some how, as cold tyres and temperatures caught out some of the most experienced riders.
 With such a manic first lap there was no choice but to bring out the safety car for three laps to clear up the mess, and once those lights went out it was gun-ho.
 I managed to make up a position into turn one bringing me up to ninth, but for some reason I seemed as the laps were ticking down my visor was becoming increasingly fogged up, and impossible to see any details but the bright red on the curbs.
 Pissing about with me vents, opening the thing down the straight and shouting at the bloody thing I was trying everything to lift the curse of condensation; but to no avail.
 From feeling comfortable floating around the top ten my lap times where dropping drastically, and by the time the last lap came I could barely make anything out; dropping six places and out the points.

 In the end the only thing I could see was that first top ten falling away with breath.
 So after a strop, a cup of tea and a tonne of stroopwaffles (the best Dutch invention ever), we could look back on a positive weekend.
 I equalled my best result of the season, felt comfortable running in the top ten and brought everything back in one piece!
 Okay, a rider is never happy, but it wasn’t as bad as I made out initially.
 I’d like to wish a special thanks to my Dutch pal Dennis Leiting who came and crew chief-ed/ spanner-ed /told me how to go faster all weekend, and all my friends, family and sponsors who helped me get here.
-The end of the season is almost upon us!Enjoy more Fast Bikes reading in the four-weekly magazine.
+The end of the season is almost upon us!Enjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.